Efficient NLP Model Finetuning via Multistage Data Filtering: Evaluation

 \paragraph{Sliding window size ($W$)} The sliding window size in stage 1 for collecting predictor losses.
 The stage transition is determined by the average loss in this window.

 From the results, both accuracies and normalized run time grow with $W$.
-The average accuracies for $W$ = $[4, 8, 16]$ are $[89.37\%, 89.79\%, 90.07\%]$ and average run time is reduced by 5.56$\times$, 4.76$\times$, and 4.00$\times$.
+The average accuracy for $W$ = $[4, 8, 16]$ is 89.74\% $\pm$ 0.29\% and average run time is reduced by 4.77$\times$ $\pm$ 0.64\%.
 Based on this trend, average AGOTs are very stable.
 The highest AGOT difference ratio is only 0.11\%.
 The training time increment is because a larger $W$ has higher demand on the meta predictor and it takes longer time in stage 1 and shorter time in stage 2.
-When $W$ = 16 and $ALT$ = 0.1 or 0.2, training will not switch from stage 1 to the last stage, so does $W$ = 8 and $ALT$ = 0.1.
+When $W$ and $ALT$ = (8 or 16, 0.1 or 0.2), training will not switch from stage 1 to stage 2.
 We can find that the switching likely fails under bigger $W$ and lower $ALT$, because they are more difficult condition to fulfill.
 So $W$ actually controls data filtering.

 \paragraph{Average loss threshold ($ALT$)} The average loss threshold in stage 1 measuring whether the predictor has been well trained.
 As long as the average loss in $W$ is lower than $ALT$, training switches to stage 2.